VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 I'm shocked that the milk here is actually just so much better than in North America.
 I took a sip of coffee and it immediately hit.
 I was like WHAT the hell???
 The milk is so fucking good? and I got the cheapest milk there was in COOP.
 Absolutely mindblowing honestly.

 Unfortunately I wasted a decent amount of my day fooling around online, so I ended up not having much time to add more pictures to this.
 Hopefully I get to it like this week or so.

+# April 7 2025
+*Written at April 7 12:32 UTC*

+Still had no time to add more pictures today, maybe tomorrow or the day after or the day after...

+Lots of interesting stuff at the lab today.
+Saw someone do surgery on a rat with close-up gore.
+It was honestly very interesting though of how stroke models were being set up with genetic changes and all.

+I also had ramen in Japan for the first time.
+I got some really mid ass ramen though from the faculty cafeteria for 5 bux, but honestly it compares similarly to the fuckass 20 dollar ramen u get in Canada so...

+After that it was some more cell bio lab technique stuff, specifically PCR and E.Coli culturing.
+During that time I heard from one of the PhD students that Sendai is known for beef tongue, and for Zundamon, and that I should try the Zunda shake.
+Honestly I didn't even know that [Zundamon](https://voisona.com/song/artist/zundamon_ja_JP/)'s character design was based on Edamame, so that was an interesting revelation...

+Afterwards I went back home, copped a Zunda shake, and a Lawson chiki.
+Lawson chiki was as good as famichiki, but yea that's the end of the chiki saga I'm not having any more in Japan lol.
+Zunda shake though.................. that was probably the best thing I've tasted here so far.
+Holy shit it was so fukcing good i want more even though it was kinda expensive at like 3-4 dollars for a small cup.

+I was actually in the lab so long that it's almost 10 pm and I still haven't finished my Anki... oh well it probably won't be for as long tomorrow or the day after(?)
+There's new students coming this week though so idk, gonna have to see